w1ldfyr3/password/README.md

-Just a minimal version of https://spectre.pw
+Just a minimal version of https://spectre.pw (for now)